-4. Don't fear market crashes and corrections
+4. Don't fear market crashes and corrections.

-5. Approach your investments with a long-term mindset
+5. Approach your investments with a long-term mindset.

-6. Don't be afraid to sell if the scenario changes
+6. Don't be afraid to sell if the scenario changes.

-7. Learn the basics of value investing
+7. Learn the basics of value investing.

 Warren Buffett is widely considered to be the world's greatest value investor.
 Value investing prioritizes paying low prices for investments relative to their intrinsic values.

-A value investor's goal is essentially to buy $100 worth of a company's stock for less than $100 -- ideally much less.
+A value investor's goal is essentially to buy $100 worth of a company's stock for less than $100 -- ideally, much less.
 Value investors seek out and invest in companies with intrinsic values that are well above the enterprise values implied by the prices at which the companies' stocks trade.
-Value investors like Buffett expect that the market will eventually recognize the full value of a currently undervalued company, resulting in an increase in the company's stock price and a profit for the value investor.
+Value investors like Buffett expect that the market will eventually recognize the full value of an undervalued company, resulting in an increase in the company's stock price and a profit for the value investor.

-9. Research and reflect
+9. Research and reflect.